-Specifically, we investigate the impact of a large German payroll tax subsidy program (Minijobs, geringfügige Beschäftigung), which refers to employment relationships that yield less than a given amount of monthly earnings, currently 450 Euro.
+This paper adds to the literature by investigating the role of a large-scale payroll tax subsidy program for the emergence of the significant motherhood penalty in Germany.
+Specifically, we study the Minijob program that subsidizes small job arrangements (geringfügige Beschäftigung).
+The program refers to employment relationships that yield less than a given amount of monthly earnings (400 Euro in the period under study, currently 520 Euro).
 Introduced decades ago, the original purpose of Minijobs was to reduce bureaucratic burdens and to facilitate flexible minor employment relationships.
-Very similar programs exist in Austria and Switzerland.
-Minijobs are exempt from social insurance contributions and income tax obligations for employees.
-Instead, employers pay a fixed share of Minijob earnings to contribute to social insurances and income tax revenues.
-From an individual perspective, a Minijob constitutes a payroll tax subsidy, which is especially appealing to mothers seeking a limited number of working hours per week after a birth.
-Compared to regular part-time employment, which is subject to social security contributions and income tax, a Minijob yields higher net earnings.
+Very similar programs exist in other countries.
+For employees, Minijobs are exempt from social insurance contributions and income tax obligations.
+Thus, from an individual perspective, a Minijob constitutes a payroll tax subsidy, which is especially appealing to mothers seeking a limited number of working hours per week after birth.
+Compared to regular part-time employment, a Minijob yields higher net earnings.
 This monetary gain can be amplified by the high marginal taxes for secondary earners in married couples.
-However, a vast majority of Minijobs are in low-skill domains, which in the long-run, may limit individual earnings potentials, prevent investments in human capital, and inhibit the accumulation of pension claims.
+However, a vast majority of Minijobs are in low-skill domains, which in the long run, may limit individual earnings potentials, prevent investments in human capital, and inhibit the accumulation of pension claims.